Does it ever snow in Mexico?

 Sombrerete, Zacatecas

-Situated at over 2300 meters above sea level, this “magic town” is draped in a blanket of white during the last months of the year.
+Situated at over 2300 m above sea level, this “magic town” is draped in a blanket of white during the last months of the year.
 The town’s colonial buildings offer visitors a winter landscape rarely seen in Mexico.

 In winter temperatures range between 0º and 18º.
 Conditions become more benevolent until the end of February.

-The cold climate is due to the elevation of the municipality, although it should be noted that in the highest mining areas the snowfall is constant in the months of December and January and temperatures of up to -10°C are recorded.
+The cold climate is due to the elevation of the municipality, although it should be noted that in the highest mining areas, the snowfall is constant in the months of December and January and temperatures of up to -10°C are recorded.

 Nevado de Toluca, State of Mexico